-- By the Carpet Institute of Australia Limited ("CIAL") for its internal purposes, and - By other parties provided they: (i) have been provided the report and certificate together with CIAL's document titled "Certificate of Assessment of Wool and Wool Rich Carpets for Compliance to the Building Code of Australia" (the "CIAL Circular"), (ii) wish to use the report and certificate as supporting evidence for an application to their relevant Authority Having Jurisdiction to the effect that the total flooring system (ie. carpet, underlays, glue and substrate) they are using complies with the Building Code of Australia, and (iii) use the report and certificate only for the foregoing purpose, and having signed the pro-forma document attached to the CIAL Circular.
+• By other parties provided they: (i) have been provided the report and certificate together with CIAL's document titled "Certificate of Assessment of Wool and Wool Rich Carpets for Compliance to the Building Code of Australia" (the "CIAL Circular"), (ii) wish to use the report and certificate as supporting evidence for an application to their relevant Authority Having Jurisdiction to the effect that the total flooring system (ie. carpet, underlays, glue and substrate) they are using complies with the Building Code of Australia, and (iii) use the report and certificate only for the foregoing purpose, and having signed the pro-forma document attached to the CIAL Circular.